Paul Warner Powell: Legal proceedings and claim of double jeopardy

 In fact, the principle of double jeopardy did not apply, since although his capital murder verdict had been vacated, he had not been acquitted of the criminal charge and was still eligible to be retried.
 Using the letter that Powell wrote, prosecutors indicted him again for the attempted rape and murder of Stacie Reed.
 Powell was once again convicted and sentenced to death.

 Execution

 Powell chose to be executed by the electric chair instead of lethal injection.
 He was executed on March 18, 2010, at Greensville Correctional Center.
-When he was asked if he had any last words, he remained silent and stared at the ceiling.
-The day before his execution, however, Powell had spoken to Reed's family by phone and acknowledged the crime "was a senseless and pointless thing" and said he was sorry.
+Powell did not give a final statement; when asked if he wished to do so, he remained silent and stared at the ceiling.
+The day before his execution, however, Powell had spoken to Reed's family by phone and acknowledged the crime "was a senseless and pointless thing" and apologized.